pabsan-0/arduino-robotics/two-wheels-dummy/README.md

 - Turn on powerbank to feed motors effectively
 - Start Telnet server from app
 - Connect to server
-  - Powershell (may require activation of Telnet in 'Turn Windows features on or off')
+  - Bash telnet / Powershell Telnet (may require activation of Telnet in 'Turn Windows features on or off')
   - Python interface
     ```
     from telnetlib import Telnet